Aircloak/aircloak/air/docs/content/sql.md

   -- An anonymizing (and restricted) query as it produces an aggregate -- that spans the data of multiple persons
   SELECT age, count(*) as individuals FROM (
-    -- Restricted query as processes per user data and explicitly -- selects the user id column (here named uid) SELECT uid, t1.age
+    -- Restricted query as processes per-user data and explicitly -- selects the user id column (here named uid) SELECT uid, t1.age
     FROM table1 t1 INNER JOIN table2 t2